 We may choose, or may be required, to unwind, dispose of, terminate, settle or liquidate any hedge as a consequence of the occurrence of an Extraordinary Event.
-The term "hedge" means a position or positions, directly or indirectly, in securities relating to one or more of the Indices or in one or more of the securities underlying the Indices or in futures contracts, forward contracts, option contracts, currencies, other securities or instruments taken or committed to directly or indirectly by us to offset or meet all or a portion of our exposure under the Notes.
+The term "hedge" means a position or positions, directly or indirectly, in one or more of the securities underlying the Index or in futures contracts, forward contracts, option contracts, currencies, other securities or instruments taken or committed to directly or indirectly by us to offset or meet all or a portion of our exposure under the Notes.

-Extraordinary Hedging Costs" are actual costs, if any, incurred by us directly or indirectly in disposing of, terminating, settling, liquidating or otherwise unwinding our arrangements to hedge our market exposure to the Indices or any one or more of them, or the individual securities underlying the Indices as a consequence of the occurrence of an Extraordinary Event and, if applicable, to reflect the investment earning potential of any payment before maturity of Alternative Variable Return.
+"Extraordinary Hedging Costs" are actual costs, if any, incurred by us directly or indirectly in disposing of, terminating, settling, liquidating or otherwise unwinding our arrangements to hedge our market exposure to the Index or individual securities underlying the Index as a consequence of the occurrence of an Extraordinary Event and, if applicable, to reflect the investment earning potential of any payment before maturity of Alternative Variable Return.
 In effect, holders of Notes compensate us for these amounts through a reduction in the amount of return otherwise payable to them.